Portfoio/portfoio-website/index.md

       content: The fundamental valuation criteria for our AI are risk and return.
 These are not only important values for you, but are also core evaluation criteria in science.
     col_3:
       headline: Your individual tool
       content: We are not a robot adviser.
-We are independent from banks and free to use.
-Portfoio helps you to get control over your investment.
+We are independent from banks and free to use. gendriven helps you to get control over your investment.

   - template: block-card-carousel